thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

  └─────────┘     └─────────┘
 ```

 When you were ready to publish your changes, you pushed your local `master` branch to the central `origin/master` branch.
-Pushing is the process of copying all of the additional commits from the local repository to the central repository.
+Pushing is the process of copying all the additional commits from the local repository to the central repository.

 ```text
                origin/master